UmaRathore/azlabs/AZ-104-NOTES.md

 - Metrics third party tools: Azure ITSM and SIEM (Securrity Information and event management).
 Azure Sentinel can be used as SIEM tool.
 - Azure WAF on App Gateway provides centralised protection of web app from common exploits and vulnerabilities.
 Web App are increasingly targeted by malacious attacks that exploits commonly known vulnerabilities.
 - Traffic Manager: used for traffic distribution on DNS queries, it is DNS based LB.
+- Azure Application Insights is a feature of Azure Monitor that provides application performance monitoring (APM) for live web applications.
+-  Azure Monitor Agent: Azure service which collect logs and metrics from on-premises applications and send them to existing monitoring system
+- Azure Log Analytics workspace: Each Log Analytics workspace contains multiple tables in which Azure Monitor Logs stores data you collect.
+For each entra-id is associated with a single Azure Log Analytics workspace.
 ```
 ### Web App
 ```
 - Restrict access to Azure App Service web app to specific IP addresses or virtual networks, onfiguring IP restrictions in the Networking settings of Azure App Service
+- Azure Front Door is a modern cloud Content Delivery Network (CDN) service that provides high performance, scalability, and secure access to your applications and content globally.
+It combines features of a CDN, global load balancing, dynamic site acceleration, and web application firewall (WAF) into a single, integrated service.
+- Azure access restrictions allow you to control inbound traffic to your Azure resources, such as App Services and Storage Accounts, by specifying which networks, IP addresses, or service tags can access them
+- Azure Bastion offers a range of benefits for secure remote access, including SSL encryption, no public IP requirement for VMs, web-based access, MFA support, and seamless AAD integration
 ```
 ### Load Balancer
 ```